Skip to main content

 Even if you serve food, the type of business you have may need a policy that is different from a restaurant.
 Here are some things to consider when choosing a liquor liability policy for your tavern:

 • Standalone vs. Endorsement.
 Liquor liability for a tavern owner is more likely to be a standalone policy.
 Unlike a restaurant, you can’t add a liquor liability endorsement to a business policy.
 A standalone policy is a separate policy that covers only liquor liability.
 An endorsement is an addition to an existing policy that extends the coverage.
 In this case, liquor liability.
-A standalone policy may offer more comprehensive and specific coverage for your tavern.
+A standalone policy may offer more specific coverage for your tavern.
 An endorsement may have limitations and exclusions.
 These could leave you vulnerable in some situations.

 • Limits and Deductibles.
 The limit of your liquor liability policy is the highest amount the insurer will pay for a single claim.
 It is also the highest amount they will pay for all claims in a policy period.
 The deductible is the amount that you have to pay out of pocket before the insurance company pays the rest.
 You want to choose a limit and a deductible that suit your budget and risk exposure.
 A higher limit may cost more in premiums.
 But it could save you from paying large sums in case of a major lawsuit.
 A lower deductible may reduce your upfront costs.
 But it could increase your premiums over time.